greyshirtguy/Pro7SinglePresentationRemote/README.md

 # Pro7SinglePresentationRemote
 A simple web app for someone to view and control a **single** specific presentation in Pro7
+** Please note this is BETA and it may change/break at any time!
+(I've only put a few hours into it so far) **
 ![Screenshot](Screenshot.png)

 Allows control of a **single** presentation in Pro7 using the new API in versions 7.9 and later.